 In its lower section, Dieckman Slough is lacking instream habitat complexity and areas of floodplain forests have been converted for commercial agriculture.
 Many resident and migratory fish species (including Threatened Upper Willamette River spring Chinook, winter steelhead and Pacific lamprey) utitlize Dieckman Slough for spawning and rearing.
 Good quality off-channel habitat is a high priority restoration need in the North Santiam River, as expressed in the draft Willamette/Lower Columbia ESA Salmon and Steelhead Recovery Plan and other planning documents.
-Recently awarded OWEB grant funds will be used for project management, large wood design and installation along ~3,100 linear feet of Dieckman Slough, as well as floodplain revegetation of 24 acres, coupled with standard CREP.
+OWEB grant funds and Farm Service Agency Conservation Reserve Enhancement funds were used to restore 24 acres of riparian/floodplain habitat.

-Project Restoration will begin in the summer of 2015
+Project Restoration began in the summer of 2015

 Winter of 2016: 49,187 native trees and shrubs were planted

 Winter of 2017: 19,325 native trees and shrubs were interplanted

 Winter of 2018: 2050 native trees and shrubs were interplanted